mochaman/alhena/README.md

 ## 🛠 License
 Alhena is licensed under the **GNU General Public License v3.0 (GPLv3)**.
 See [LICENSE](LICENSE) for details.

+### License Change Notice:
+As of version 5.0.5, Alhena is licensed under the GPLv3.
+Previous versions (<= 5.0.1) were licensed under the BSD 2-Clause License

 ---

 Have suggestions or found a bug?
 Open an issue or contribute via pull requests! 🚀